This lesson will show you a couple of ways to use intonation naturally and confidently.

 - My hometown might not be the most convenient, but it is beautiful.

-Now try using both lists and opposites to give your real opinions about Tokyo, your last vacation, and your hometown.
+Now try using both lists and opposites to give your real opinions about your city, your last vacation, and your hometown.

 Now try answering some speaking test questions.
 Remember to aim for natural intonation.